AspieSoft/go-ttlcache/readme.md

   cache.MapLen() // returns the total number of items actually stored in the cache (expired items may still be stored, but the ok value will return false if expired)

   if value, ok := cache.Get("Item2"); !ok {
-    // Item2 has expired, but the cache may still hold this value for another 10 seconds, and return a value }
+    // Item2 has expired, but the cache may still hold this value and return it }

   cache.Touch("Item2") // reset the cache expire time to keep this value longer